AllenNeuralDynamics/aind-data-schema/docs/source/general.md

 Learn more about about [AIND data organization](https://docs.allenneuraldynamics.org/en/latest/metadata/philosophy.html) philosophy and the rules we use to standardize asset naming.

-## Datetime format requirements

-All timestamps should be in ISO 8601 format with timezone offset representing local time.
-This allows for queries that consider local time when experiments were performed.

-**Format:** `YYYY-MM-DDTHH:MM:SS.ssssss±HH:MM` (not Z)

-**Example:** `"2025-07-18T12:32:35.275046-07:00"`

-**Invalid:** `"2025-07-18T19:32:35.275046Z"` (UTC loses local time context)

-This format preserves both the actual wall time when data was collected and the timezone context, making it clear when experiments were performed in local time.
-This is important for understanding experimental conditions, circadian rhythms, and other time-dependent factors that may affect data interpretation.

 ## FAQs

 **Q: Which fields do I have to provide within these core schemas?**